sanath-narasimhan/Pill-em-all2.0/README.md

 **Steps to run the flask app locally**
 <body>
 <pre>
-1. Install flask in your localpython environment.
+1.Install flask in your localpython environment.
 Download the content of this repository into a local folder.

-2. Set the FLASK_APP environment variable to app.py and run command **flask run** or
-   Directly run the app.py file by the command **python app.py**
+2.Set the FLASK_APP environment variable to app.py and run command **flask run** <b> or <b> Directly run the app.py file by the command **python app.py**

-3. Open **localhost:5000** in the web browser to see and interact with the app.
+3.Open **localhost:5000** in the web browser to see and interact with the app.
 </pre>
 </body>